Bucanero06/AntBot/README.md

     - Employs Pydantic for robust data structuring and Redis for fast, scalable data processing.

 3. **Supplementary Technologies:**
-    - Nginx, Asyncio, Wave, VectorBT(PRO), Nautilus Trader, and TradingView enrich the stack with capabilities ranging from request management to advanced backtesting and market analysis (under development)
+    - Nginx, Asyncio, Wave, Poetry, VectorBT(PRO), Nautilus Trader, and TradingView enrich the stack with capabilities ranging from request management to advanced backtesting and market analysis (under development)

 4. **Additional Components:**